The Story

 We make wine in Francs, a small corner of Bordeaux that most people drive past on their way somewhere else.

-We farm six hectares, all organic, focusing on single-parcel reds and whites that aren't typically associated with Bordeaux.
+We farm just under 6 hectares, all organic, focusing on reds and whites, some known and others that aren't typically associated with Bordeaux.
 Balance.
-Whole cluster.
-Minimal intervention.
 Wines with precision and energy, not weight.

 The Land

-Seven hectares in Francs.
+Just under 6 hectares in Francs.
 Old vines.
-A stone barn we're slowly turning into a cellar.
+A stone barn we've turned into a cellar.
 No grand château, no inherited legacy.
-Just good land that had been waiting for careful work.
+Just good land and the work of learning how to read it.

 How We Work

 Single parcels.
 Small fermentations.
-Every block is treated as its own source, not a component.
+Each block is understood on its own terms before it becomes part of a larger wine.

-The work is focused on clarity, wines shaped by place rather than correction.
+The work is aimed at clarity: wines made by place rather than by correction.
 Precision comes from restraint, not force, and from decisions made early rather than fixed later.

-In the vineyard and cellar, every choice is made with time in mind.
-These are wines built for nuance and durability, meant to hold their shape, to age well, and to reward patience in the bottle.
+Every choice is made with time in mind.
+These are wines built for nuance and durability, meant to improve rather than diminish.

 What We Make